What, when, where, how and why … who am I?

 1997: I realised that you could get paid for writing them when I had my first feature article published (a piece called The Ghosts of Surrey, if you’re curious – and £20 went much further back then!).

-I also accidently wrote the lyrics to a tune that, just a little over half a decade later, ended up in an indie horror film of the variety you probably wouldn’t want young children to be watching.
+2000: I accidentally wrote the lyrics to a song that, just a little over half a decade later, ended up in an indie horror film of the variety you probably wouldn’t want young children to be watching.
 But if you’re really that curious, the film’s called Vampire Diary (2006; Rating: 18+).

 All from a pen, a rickety old word processor, and certain words strung together in some sort of order.

 2005–present: Publishers, businesses and organisations hire me to work on theirs: copyediting, proofreading and sometimes even writing** them.

 When I’m not working, you might find me on a yoga mat, talking to a cat, or tour guiding in a London cemetery.